How to integrate Drift with your Marketing and Sales stack

 For a more detailed look at how to set up Eloqua, including how to sync your contacts and CDO's, see our help doc here.

 Let's start by sending the chat and meeting activities into Salesforce, and turning off the lead flow into Salesforce.
-Head to your Salesforce configuration page and set up the following (note - you'll want to configure the retry time to fit within your processing window; e.g. how long it takes for you to generate a new lead from your MAP into Salesforce):
+Head to your Salesforce sync setting page and set up the following (note - you'll want to configure the retry time to fit within your processing window; e.g. how long it takes for you to generate a new lead from your MAP into Salesforce):

 Lastly, let's set up the ability for Drift to read ownership data from Salesforce.
 This is done in two parts